soupi/learn-haskell-blog-generator/src/03-html/01-html_content.md

         (wrapHtml "Hello, world!")
 ```

-__Avoid the following styles__, which use more than one indentation steps, or completely disregard
+__Avoid the following styles__, which use more than one indentation step, or completely disregard
 indentation steps:

 ```hs